chocolatewafer/mpg_data_visualization/docs/index.md

 Note that it is not a fullly interactive notebook.
 For a fully interactive notebook, please download data_exploration.ipynb from the [Github repo](https://github.com/chocolatewafer/mpg_data_visualization.git).

-There is also a Streamlit app for this visualization Coming soon!
+There is also a Streamlit app for this visualization: [StreamLit App](https://mpgdatavisualization.streamlit.app/)

 ## Project layout